alex63rm/libft/readme.md

-You can find 2 branches in this project:
+You can find 2 folders in this project:

 Main: This folder contains the submitted items.
 You can check the grades in the main ReadMe.